-- 6. Fail to develop, adhere to, and enforce staff policies as approved by the Board. - 7.
+- as approved by the Board. - 7.
 Fail to notify the Executive Committee of any changes in staff policies within a reasonable time frame.

 POLICY 4.3 FINANCIAL PLANNING/BUDGETING

 Financial planning for any fiscal year or the remaining portion of any fiscal year may not deviate materially from the Board's Ends priorities or risk fiscal jeopardy.